exercism/julia/exercises/concept/chessboard/.docs/instructions.md

 # output omitted
 ```

-## 3. Transform the rank range into a list of ranks
+## 3. Transform the rank range into a vector of ranks

 Implement the `ranks()` function.
-It should return a list of integers, from 1 to 8.
+It should return a vector of integers, from 1 to 8.
-Do not write the list by hand, generate it from the range returned by the `rank_range()` function.
+Do not write the vector by hand, generate it from the range returned by the `rank_range()` function.

 ```julia-repl
 julia> ranks()
 [1, 2, 3, 4, 5, 6, 7, 8]
 ```

-## 4. Transform the file range into a list of files
+## 4. Transform the file range into a vector of files

 Implement the `files` function.
-It should return a list of characters, from 'A' to 'H'.
+It should return a vector of characters, from 'A' to 'H'.
-Do not write the list by hand, generate it from the range returned by the `file_range()` function.
+Do not write the vector by hand, generate it from the range returned by the `file_range()` function.

 ```julia-repl
 julia> files()